-Beginning in the 2012-2013 academic year the Core Program will be offering a series of special multi-unit CSP courses taught by cross-disciplinary faculty teams.
+Each year the Core Program offers a series of special multi-unit CSP courses taught by cross-disciplinary faculty teams.
 Their purpose is to provide first-year students with an essential experience of the liberal arts and allow them to explore the vast resources available to them both on campus and throughout the greater Los Angeles area.
 These "Labs for the Liberal Arts" will provide both students and faculty with opportunities to experiment, discover, and innovate within an exciting educational environment.

 The CSP Lab courses are funded by a grant from the Andrew W. Mellon Foundation.